Find cutting edge cancer clinical trials near you using the new Victorian Cancer Trials Link.

 1 serve of vegetables =

-• 1/2 cup of legumes (such as lentils and chickpeas)
+• 1/2 cup of legumes (such as lentils or chickpeas)

 1 serve of fruit =

-• 1 piece of medium-sized fruit (such as an apple or orange)
+• 1 piece of medium-sized fruit (such as an apple, banana or orange)

 Fibre and wholegrain cereals

-Recommendation: Cancer Council recommends people eat at least 4 serves of breads and cereals each day and aim for at least half their daily serves to be wholegrain or wholemeal varieties.
+Aim for at least half two thirds of your daily serves to be wholegrain or wholemeal varieties.

 • 1 slice of bread

-• 1/2 cup of cooked rice, pasta or noodles
+• 1/2 cup of cooked rice, pasta, noodles, or porridge.

 • 2/3 cup of wheat cereal flakes